-The Shrubland Community (1.3) is characterized by greater than 20% woody canopy cover with bluebunch wheatgrass in the understory.
+The Shrubland Community (1.3) is characterized by > 20% woody canopy cover with bluebunch wheatgrass in the understory.
 Once woody canopy cover reaches 20%, the site will begin to take on the appearance of a shrubland.
-The dominant shrub species in this community is Wyoming big sagebrush, while the understory is dominated by bluebunch wheatgrass and shortgrasses.
-Other common shrub and tree species include Woods' rose (Rosa woodsii), rubber rabbitbrush (Ericameria nauseosa), and green rabbitbrush (Ericameria teretifolia).
+The dominant shrub species in this community is Wyoming big sagebrush, while the understory is dominated by bluebunch wheatgrass.
+Other common shrub species include fringed sage, rubber rabbitbrush (Ericameria nauseosa), yellow rabbitbrush (Chrysothamnus viscidiflorus), and Woods' rose (Rosa woodsii).
 Without fire, woody canopy cover increases and the Mixed Bunchgrass Community (1.2) shifts to the Shrubland Community (1.3).
 The Shrubland Community (1.3) differs from the Altered Shrubland Community (2.2) in the amount of degradation present in the understory.
 Under proper grazing management, the herbaceous component will be dominated by bluebunch wheatgrass.
-As long as bluebunch wheatgrass has not fallen below 10% species composition, the Shrubland Community (1.3) can be managed back to the Taller Bunchgrass Community (1.1) using prescribed grazing and strategic weed control.
+As long as bluebunch wheatgrass has not fallen below 10% species composition, the Shrubland Community (1.3) can be managed back to the Bluebunch Community (1.1) using prescribed grazing and strategic weed control.
 It may take several years to achieve this recovery, depending on growing conditions, vigor of remnant bluebunch wheatgrass plants, and the aggressiveness of the weed treatments.
-With improper grazing management, bluebunch wheatgrass will decline and less palatable species, such as prairie junegrass and Sandberg bluegrass and forb species will dominate understory and the site transitions to the Altered State (2).
+With improper grazing management, bluebunch wheatgrass will decline and less palatable grass species, such as needleandthread and forb species will dominate understory and the site transitions to the Altered State (2).

 The Bluebunch Wheatgrass Community (1.1) requires fire and/or brush control to maintain woody species cover below 10%.
 This community will shift to the Mixed Bunchgrass Community (1.2) without fire or brush control.
-Native woody species canopy exceeding 10% indicates a transition to the Mixed Bunchgrass Community (1.2).
+Native woody species canopy exceeding 10% indicate a transition to the Mixed Bunchgrass Community (1.2).
 The Bluebunch Wheatgrass Community (1.1) can be maintained through the implementation of brush management combined with properly managed grazing that provides adequate growing-season deferment to allow establishment of bluebunch wheatgrass propagules and/or the recovery of vigor of stressed plants.
 The driver for this community pathway is improper grazing management in combination with lack of fire and/or brush control.